Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 3. Evaluate which positive micro-behaviors you have stopped doing within your relationship and return to the micro-behaviors you carried out early on with your spouse.
 Explain that you may need to strengthen your marriage so that neither of you are tempted to get your emotional needs met outside the marriage relationship.

 Within a marriage relationship honor, value and great communication should be front and center.
-Stopping micro-cheating behaviors and adding back in loving micro-behaviors will most likely strengthen your marriage.
+If you or your spouse needs help in stopping micro-cheating behaviors and adding back in loving micro-behaviors intensive marriage counseling will most likely strengthen your marriage.

 How strong is your marriage?
 Find out today with the Focus on Marriage Assessment.
 This reliable assessment is based on the research and experience of Focus on the Family’s marriage experts Dr. Greg and Erin Smalley.
 Take this free assessment now.